Monday Night Football

 Despite high ratings, ABC lost millions of dollars on televising the games during the late 1990s and 2000s.
 Hence, on April 18, 2005, it was announced that ABC and the NFL had decided to end their 36-year partnership, with Monday Night Football being aired on ESPN starting with the 2006 season.
 Later in 2005, ESPN announced that its MNF team would consist of Al Michaels and Joe Theismann in the booth with Michele Tafoya and Suzy Kolber serving as sideline reporters.

 ESPN and NBC Sports, which will begin airing Sunday night games at the same time, have each staked a claim to their package being the rightful descendant of the ABC version of MNF as the league's "showcase" game.
-While the ESPN broadcasts will have the MNF name and heritage, NBC is a broadcast network as is ABC, whereas ESPN is a cable service not freely available to all Americans.
-For that reason, NBC, not ESPN, will gain rights to the wild-card doubleheader that has traditionally aired on ABC, as well as a share of the rotating rights to the Super Bowl.
-Also, John Madden has elected to join NBC for its broadcasts, despite the success of the Michaels-Madden pairing.
+While the ESPN broadcasts have the MNF name and heritage, NBC is a broadcast network as is ABC, whereas ESPN is a cable service not freely available to all Americans.
+For that reason, NBC, not ESPN, gained rights to the wild-card doubleheader that traditionally aired on ABC, as well as a share of the rotating rights to the Super Bowl.
+Also, John Madden elected to join NBC for its broadcasts (he retired after one year), despite the success of the Michaels-Madden pairing.

 After initially renewing their NFL television contract, ABC was awarded the telecasts to Super Bowl XXXIV, Super Bowl XXXVII, and Super Bowl XL.
-Due to the end of ABC's contract with the NFL, the Super Bowl XL broadcast will be their last NFL telecast.
+Due to the end of ABC's contract with the NFL, the Super Bowl XL broadcast was their last NFL telecast.

 [edit] Broadcast Delays